skepticaldude/devops-engineering-lab/cloud-labs/google-cloud/Google Cloud Fundamentals: Core Infrastructure/Storage in the Cloud/comparing_storage_options.md

 This storage service provides petabytes of capacity with a maximum unit size of 5 terabytes per object.

+>[!NOTE]
-Consider using Cloud SQL or Spanner if you need full SQL support for an online transaction processing system.
+>Consider using Cloud SQL or Spanner if you need full SQL support for an online transaction processing system.
+>

-Cloud SQL provides up to 64 terabytes, depending on machine type, and Spanner provides petabytes.
+>Cloud SQL provides up to 64 terabytes, depending on machine type, and Spanner provides petabytes.
+>

-Cloud SQL is best for web frameworks and existing applications, like storing user credentials and customer orders.
+>Cloud SQL is best for web frameworks and existing applications, like storing user credentials and customer orders.

 If Cloud SQL doesn’t fit your requirements because you need horizontal scalability, not just through read replicas, consider using Spanner.